-As winter approaches, some Blackhawk members will be getting out their “fat bikes” to keep riding our trails all winter long.
+In the winter, some Blackhawk members get out their “fat bikes” to keep riding our trails all winter long.
 Fat bikes have very wide tires that are able to run at low air pressure (e.g., 5 p.s.i), so that they can ride on snow without digging in.
 For those who want to learn more about fat biking, we’ve developed frequently asked questions, below.
 More information about fat biking is also described on this video: https://www.youtube.com/watch?v=2_NTU8gS6IY

 Q: What is a “fat bike?”